FluidTYPO3/documentation/Guides/FormComponent.md

 ### The Flux API flavors

-Flux provides three main flavors of the Form Component API: ViewHelpers for Fluid templates, PHP objects or TypoScript.
+Flux provides four main flavors of the Form Component API: ViewHelpers for Fluid templates, PHP objects, TypoScript or Domain Model class annotations.
 Each of these flavors has advantages and drawbacks - selecting the one you require is a vital task; once the decision is made it is not easy to change to another flavor (e.g. switching from ViewHelpers to TypoScript - migration implies completely rewriting the form).
+Some are limited to defining Forms to use as FlexForm replacements, others encompass table TCA.

 #### The ViewHelper API (original flavor)